lunch-money/developers/source/includes/_budget.md

 exclude_from_budget | boolean | If true, this category is excluded from budget (category properties are set in the app via the Categories page) exclude_from_totals | boolean | If true, this category is excluded from totals (category properties are set in the app via the Categories page) data                | Array of data objects | For each month with budget or category spending data, there is a data object with the key set to the month in format YYYY-MM-DD.
-For properties, see Data object below.
+For properties, see Data object below. config              | object | Object representing the category's budget suggestion configuration

 ## Data Object

 Attribute Name      | Type   | Description
 ------------------- | ----   | -----------
-budget_month        | number | Month of the budget in YYYY-MM-DD format budget_amount       | number | The budget amount, as set by the user budget_currency     | string | The budget currency, as set by the user budget_to_base      | number | The budget converted to the user's primary currency.
-If the multicurrency feature is not being used, budget_to_base and budget_amount will be the same. spending_to_base    | number | The total amount spent in this category for this time period in the user's primary currency num_transactions    | number | Number of transactions that make up "spending_to_base"
+budget_amount       | number | The budget amount, as set by the user.
+If empty, no budget has been set. budget_currency     | string | The budget currency, as set by the user.
+If empty, no budget has been set. budget_to_base      | number | The budget converted to the user's primary currency.
+If the multicurrency feature is not being used, budget_to_base and budget_amount will be the same.
+If empty, no budget has been set. spending_to_base    | number | The total amount spent in this category for this time period in the user's primary currency num_transactions    | number | Number of transactions that make up "spending_to_base" is_automated        | boolean | If true, the budget_amount is only a suggestion based on the set config.
+If not present, it is false (meaning this is a locked in budget)

 ## Get Budget Summary
-Use this endpoint to get full details on the budgets for all categories between a certain time period.
-The budgeted and spending amounts will be an aggregate across this time period.
+Use this endpoint to get full details on the budgets for all budgetable categories between a certain time period.
+The budgeted and spending amounts will be broken down by month.

 > Example 200 Response